oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 # Conclusion
 Cross-device flows enable authorization on devices with limited input capabilities, allow for secure authentication when using public or shared devices, provide a path towards multi-factor authentication and, provide the convenience of a single, portable credential store.

 The popularity of cross-device flows attracted the attention of attackers that exploit the unauthenticated channel between the Consumption Device and Authorization Device using techniques commonly used in phishing attacks.
-These Cross-Device Consent Phishing (CDCP) attacks allow attackers to obtain access and refresh tokens, rather than authentication credentials, resulting in access to resources even if the user used multi-factor authentication.
+These CDCP attacks allow attackers to obtain access and refresh tokens, rather than authentication credentials, resulting in access to resources even if the user used multi-factor authentication.

 To address these attacks, we propose a three pronged approach that includes the deployment of practical mitigations to safeguard protocols that are already deployed, provide guidance on when to use different protocols, including protocols that are not susceptible to these attacks, and the introduction of formal methods to evaluate the impact of mitigations and find additional issues.